mmalsi/papers/journal.md

 B
 C 13:19

+#Results
+We observed particle growth though coagulation and report the changing chemical composition with age in the atmosphere.

 #Conclusions
 We made some ground breaking discorvery.
 Theres more to do, now give us some more funding.